• Free Tours

 The main one.
 Full-on fire, bangers, devils, dragons and beasts.
 Don’t miss it!

-• When: Sunday 25th (20:30h)
+• When: Saturday 27th (20:30h)

 Children’s “correfoc”

-A little tamer than the adult one and just because children want to have fun too.
+A little tamer than the adult one, and just because children want to have fun too.

 Light shows & fireworks